-Keep your emails short and precise so that customers can be updated even when they are running short of time.
-Make sure the language used is clear and easy-to-understand.
+Keep your emails short and precise and avoid lengthy subject lines so that customers can be updated even when they are running short of time.
+Make sure the language used is clear and easy to understand.
 In case of any language barriers, politely convey to your customers and ask them to use the correct language.

 Remember not all customers are technical experts.
 Therefore, avoid using heavy terms or technical jargon that can confuse customers and hamper their experience with your brand.

 14. Keep Hold Times to a Bare Minimum